 Why Facebook Needs to Be a Component of Your Job Search

-Because Facebook has become the largest social network in the world, Facebook can no longer be ignored in your job search.
-Companies exploit the rich profiles of Facebook users to market their products and services.
-And companies looking for talent use Facebook to show off how cool they are to work for.
+Then companies started to exploit the rich profile information of Facebook users to market their products and services.
+And companies looking for talent used Facebook to show off how cool they were to work for.
+In short order, Facebook has become the largest and most dynamic social network in the world.

 Following are the reasons Facebook is so essential when you’re looking for a job in today’s social media–focused world, from the most important reason to the least important one: